PrakashShri/TestingLendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- This project involve EDA analysis for the loan provided by the financial institutions/bank .It analysed the historical data for the customers and help the financial institutions/bank to identify the driving factors behind loan default
+- This project involve EDA analysis for the loan provided by the financial institutions/bank .It analysed the historical data for the customers and help the financial institutions/bank to identify the driving factors behind loan default.
+This project contain deatiled analysis on historical data for Leading Club and provide recommendations which will help the organization to take decision related to defaulters.
-- It helps financial institutions/bank to identify the driving factors behind loan default.
-- To identify the driving factors behind loan default.
 - Data set used for Leading club and source data was provided in excel.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->